 Let us praise the Lord!
-Psalms was originally titled “Tehillim,” which means “praise songs” in Hebrew.
+The Book of Psalms was originally titled “Tehillim,” which means “praise songs” in Hebrew.
 The English title of “Psalms” originated from the Septuagint’s Greek title Psalmoi, also meaning “songs of praise.”
 Written by various authors including David and Moses, the book expresses worship.
 It encourages readers to praise the Lord for His many wonderful attributes.

 Week 2: The Lord Answers Prayers